 But not this Earth, and not this tundra – So it goes, and so they went – The climate changed and they went under, Leaving bones from Greece to Kent.
 Their naked cousins still exist, I guess, Though less divine – We won’t find them near Inverness Or swimming in the Rhine.

-“Nobody owns a pet in Istanbul, they just befriend the local strays.”
+“Nobody owns a pet in Istanbul, they just befriend the neighbourhood strays.”

 – The Local Planet Guide